iromanovsky/irom.info/_posts/2023-11-02-azure-iac-practices.md

 In conclusion, the state in Terraform is a critical component that allows Terraform to function correctly and efficiently.
 It must be managed carefully to ensure that it reflects the actual state of the infrastructure and is kept secure due to the sensitive data it may contain.
 </details>

-Azure, at the same time, maintains its own state of the resources.
-When using IaC repositories, your version control system (Like Azure DevOps or GitHub) can track changes, and `what-if` functionality of ARM or Bicep template deployemnts can predict the plan changes similar to `terraform plan`.
+Azure, at the same time, maintains its own state of resources.
+When using IaC repositories, your version control system (Like Azure DevOps or GitHub) can track changes, and `what-if` functionality of ARM or Bicep template deployments can predict the plan changes similar to `terraform plan`.

-So, let's explore where is the Terraform state may be really required?
+So, let's explore where the Terraform state may be really required.

 ### Self-Service Model: Deploying for Others

 Terraform shines in environments where resources are consistently managed.

-However, when resources are provisioned on request by some central team and subsequently handed off to another team (self-service model), they are not centrally managed anymore, so why keep them in central code base and state file?
+However, when resources are provisioned on request by some central team and subsequently handed off to another team (self-service model), they are not centrally managed anymore, so why keep them in the central code base and state file?
 Complications arise:

 - **State Conflicts**: If a resource registered in one team's state file is later managed by another, conflicts emerge.
 It means that you should implement a process to "forget" such resources after you deploy them.
-- **Delegation Dilemmas**: Transferring or co-managing state files between teams is rarery possible, as it might contain other resources that shouldn't be managed by the other team.
-It is usually implied that deployemnts that are using the same state files need to be executed by the same identity to avoid inconsistent deployments caused by possibly different RBAC preiveleges of different identities.
+- **Delegation Dilemmas**: Transferring or co-managing state files between teams is rarely possible, as it might contain other resources that shouldn't be managed by the other team.
+It is usually implied that deployments that are using the same state files need to be executed by the same identity to avoid inconsistent deployments caused by possibly different RBAC privileges of different identities.

 Given these challenges, there are two common strategies:
 1. Declare the resource as orphaned in the initial state file before passing it on.